dw-flyingw/HPE-Nvidia-Vista-3D/backend/README.md

 docker compose up
 ```

+**Note**: The backend does NOT start an image server.
+The image server is started by the frontend setup.
+The backend is configured to access the image server via the SSH tunnel.

 ### 3. Create SSH Tunnel (from your Mac)

 If you're accessing the server from a Mac, create an SSH tunnel: